 What will the plot of season 2 be?

 Whilst the first season drew inspiration mainly from the short stories The Last Wish and The Sword of Destiny, the second season will continue to combine elements from these stories, mixed in with parts of the novel Blood of Elves.

 This means that we’re likely to see Geralt and Ciri’s father-daughter like bond develop as he begins training her, and we’ll likely explore the princesses elven heritage, her hidden powers and magical abilities that were all hinted at in the first season.
 We’ll also see a continuation of the battle between the two kingdoms, and the repercussions that this has on the rest of the continent.

-One major change that's planned for the next season is the structure of the narrative, as Hissrich confirmed in a Reddit AMA that the multiple timelines would change, now that the stories have come together.
-We can't confirm yet whether this means no multiple timelines - or just less of them - but either way, it won't be as complicated as the first season.
+One major change that's planned for the next season is the structure of the narrative, as Hissrich confirmed in an interview with The Wrap that the multiple timelines will no longer be present now that the storylines have confirmed.

 The first season also briefly introduced us to Triss, who in the games is one of the possible love interests for Geralt - the other being Yennefer.
 During the storyline of the games, players are forced to choose between the two to pursue a romance, so it could be possible that we’ll see Geralt face a similar dilemma in season 2.

 The Witcher: Nightmare Of The Wolf movie tie-in